Can dogs eat rice?

 It’s important to note quinoa contains oxalates, which can cause digestive issues for some dogs and increase inflammation.
 So for an arthritic dog, quinoa may not be a good choice.

-As with any new food, start with small amounts and look for any unusual reactions such as lethargy, drooling, vomit, etc.
+As with any new food, start with small amounts and look for unusual reactions such as lethargy, drooling, vomiting, etc.

 So the short answer is yes, it’s fine for your dog to eat quinoa.